CIQ

 The situation is worse for RHEL 8.6 and RHEL 8.7 as they cut off back-porting earlier than RHEL 8.8 but of course that did not prevent new bugs from being discovered and fixed upstream.

-A note on the accuracy of the data
+A note on the transparency of the data

 The technique we use to discover candidates for missing bug-fixes has flaws due to Red Hat not publishing the complete and corresponding source code in the preferred form of the work for making modifications to it.
 Instead of publishing the git trees which would show all the individual changes done in RHEL 8.8, Red Hat only publishes “squashed” versions of the source code changes, hiding the individual commits and change history.